zafirahhh/KKHNursingChatbotv1/DEPLOYMENT.md

 The Docker image includes all necessary dependencies:
 - Python 3.10
 - FastAPI and Uvicorn
-- FAISS with CPU support
-- Sentence Transformers
+- Sentence Transformers for semantic search
-- All build tools (cmake, swig, OpenBLAS)
+- All required build tools

 ## Troubleshooting